COAST Officers and Board of Directors

-- Under a grant from the Green Park Foundation, COAST worked with Montecito Union School and the county to build a footpath on San Ysidro Road providing students with a safer way to get to school and play.
+- Under a grant from the Green Park Foundation, COAST worked with Montecito Union School and the County to build a footpath on San Ysidro Road providing students with a safer way to get to school and play.

 Read our Transportation Platform here.

-What are people saying about COAST?
+What have people said about COAST?

 “Cottage Health System values COAST’s efforts for the health and safety of our community’s children.
 Encouraging walking and biking to school from an early age creates healthy habits that last a lifetime.
 Thank you to COAST for promoting physical activity in our community.” — Dana Goba, Cottage Health System

-“On behalf of our 546 students and families, I would like to personally thank you for your time and dedication to making our community a safer place.” — Casie Kilgore, Principal of Franklin School, regarding our Eastside Walks project.
+“On behalf of our 546 students and families, I would like to personally thank you for your time and dedication to making our community a safer place.” — Casie Kilgore, Principal of Franklin School, regarding our Eastside Walks program.